LoFP LoFP / elastic

 the number of okta user password reset or account unlock attempts will likely vary between organizations. to fit this rule to their organization, users can duplicate this rule and edit the schedule and threshold values in the new rule.

-there is a potential for false positives if the container is used for legitimate tasks that require the use of netcat, such as network troubleshooting, testing or system monitoring. it is important to investigate any alerts generated by this rule to determine if they are indicative of malicious activity or part of legitimate container activity.
+there is a potential for false positives if the container is used for legitimate administrative tasks that require the use of container management utilities, such as deploying, scaling, or updating containerized applications. it is important to investigate any alerts generated by this rule to determine if they are indicative of malicious activity or part of legitimate container activity.

 there is usually no reason to remove modules, but some buggy modules require it. these can be exempted by username. note that some linux distributions are not built to support the removal of modules at all.